Table of Contents

 Once you're comfortable with the basics of organic gardening, the real fun begins.

-The truth is that you don't actually need to buy ANY products to grow organically - humans have been doing it for thousands of years, long before the garden center was ever invented.
+The truth is that you don't actually need to buy any products to grow organically - people have been doing it for thousands of years, long before the garden center was ever invented.

 The more you learn about organic gardening, the more self-sufficient you can become and the less you'll have to rely on buying, well, anything!